 - 1/3 cup coconut oil – melted or sub olive oil

 - 1 cup dried fruit- (optional) cherries, craisins, figs, chopped mango, currants, chopped apricots, or raisins

 - Combine dry ingredients in a big bowl (all except dried fruit).
 Pour in melted coconut oil, maple, and vanilla.
 Add optional orange zest.

 - If the mixture seems dry add just enough oil and maple ( in equal portions) to lightly coat all ingredients.

-- Spread out on one or two large rimmed, parchment-lined baking sheets and place in the oven and bake 12 minutes.
+- Spread out on one or two large rimmed, parchment-lined baking sheets and place in the oven and bake 10 minutes.
 Stir the granola, and flatten out gently with the back of a spatula, and rotate the pan.
 Bake 10-15 more minutes or until golden and fragrant.